+At this time, The Indicator’s episodes are focusing on the topic of COVID-19.
 A little show about big ideas.
 The Indicator from Planet Money is a spin-off from NPR’s long-standing global economics podcast, Planet Money, named a “top podcast to help you think differently in 2017” by Inc. The Indicator from Planet Money helps you make sense of what's happening today by providing a digestible update in just 5 minutes on today’s major economic news by offering analysis of key stats.
 With the use of Planet Money‘s hallmark style of witty and narrative journalism, this brand new podcast will provide context to listeners behind the news everyday.
 Listeners are increasingly seeking ways to integrate news media into their daily lives and The Indicator from Planet Money is designed with today’s media appetite in mind – more than three-fourths of NPR podcast listeners say they are “definitely” interested in short, daily audio news updates.
 The Indicator is a quick hit of insight into work, business, the economy, and everything else.
 Releases afternoons, three times a week.

 About the Host

 Cardiff Garcia & Danielle Kurtzleben